leanprover-community/lean4game/README.md

 # Lean 4 Game

-This is the source code for a Lean game platform hosted at [adam.math.hhu.de](https://adam.math.hhu.de).
+This is the source code for the Lean Game Server hosted at [adam.math.hhu.de](https://adam.math.hhu.de).

 ## Creating a Game

 Please follow the tutorial [Creating a Game](doc/create_game.md).
-In particular, the following steps might be of interest:
+In particular, the following steps may be of interest:

 * Step 6: [How to Run Games Locally](doc/running_locally.md)
 * Step 8: [How to Update an existing Game](doc/update_game.md)